ANTIGONISMS / Series of discussions

 Georges Faraklas, Professor of Political Philosophy, Department of Political Science and History, Panteion University: “Antigone in Hegel’s Phenomenology of Mind”.

-Stefanos Dimitriou, Professor of Political Philosophy, Department of Political Science and History, Panteion University: “The Formidable, Knowledgeable, and All-Inventive man in Antigone”.
+Stefanos Dimitriou, Professor of Political Philosophy, Department of Political Science and History, Panteion University: “The Formidable, Knowledgeable, and All-Inventive Man: The Sophoclean 'Humanism' in Antigone”.

-Stavros Zoumboulakis, author, Chairman of the Board of Directors of the National Library of Greece.
+Stavros Zoumboulakis, author, President of the Supervisory Board of the National Library of Greece.

 7 June Resistance and Gender